-The FDA is issuing fewer citations to drug companies for false and misleading advertising and taking longer to do it, according to a report issued by Congress’ investigational arm, the Government Accountability Office (GAO).
+The FDA is issuing fewer citations to drug companies for false and misleading advertising and taking longer to do it, according to a report released today by Congress’ investigational arm, the Government Accountability Office (GAO).

 From 2002 through 2005, it took the FDA an average of four months to draft, approve and send warning letters and other correspondence to companies in violation of the FDA’s advertising rules, the report said.
 But between 1997 and 2001, before FDA lawyers began reviewing the letters as policy, it took two weeks on average to issue the letters.